kyratrades/kyratrades.github.io/docs/just-in.md

 ## May, 2021

+### May 6, 2021

+Wicked - Second National Tour (Munchkinland) - April 13, 2014 (Matinee)
+{: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }

+SJ Bernly
+{: .label .label-blue }

+FORMAT
+: Blu-ray ISO `LT`

+CAST
+: Laurel Harris (Elphaba), Kara Lindsay (Glinda), Matt Shingledecker (Fiyero), Gene Weygandt (The Wizard), Jane Brockman (u/s Madame Morrible), Emily Behny (Nessarose), Lee Slobotkin (Boq), John Hillner (Doctor Dillamond), Mark Shunkey (Chistery), Lauren Haughton (u/s Midwife), Kerry Blanchard (Witch\'s Mother), Wayne Schroder (Witch\'s Father / Ozian Official)

+NOTES
+: A perfect capture of the brand new tour cast.
+Kara\'s an excellent Glinda and really tugged at the heart with \"I\'m Not That Girl (Reprise).\" The show is completely intact with no no blackouts, no obstruction, and no washout.
+The video is very steady throughout and the sound is excellent as usual.
+It's filmed in 16:9 with a mix of wides, mediums, and close-ups.
+Includes curtain call and Matt and Emily's very entertaining BC/EFA speech.

 ### May 1, 2021

 In the Heights - Olney Theatre / Round House Theatre - October, 2017